juanmena2005/juanmena2005/README.md

 - 👋 Hi, I’m @juanmena2005
-- 👀 I’m interested in porogramation
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning web desing
+- 🌱 I’m currently learning web designer
-- 💞️ I’m looking to collaborate on any proyect
+- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me menerres@gmail.com

 <!---